cicadatesting/cicada-distributed-docs/docs/reference/load-models.md

         seconds (int): Number of seconds to run scenario users (int): Number of users to start for scenario wait_period (int, optional): Time in seconds to wait before polling for results.
-Defaults to 1. max_results_per_period (int, optional): Max results to fetch at one time.
-Defaults to 1000. skip_scaledown (bool): Skip scaledown of users after running load function
+Defaults to 1. skip_scaledown (bool): Skip scaledown of users after running load function
     """
 ```